alejandroacevedoguillot/Capstone-PiCar/README.md

  -Ultrasonic.py
       *Description of code used to verify the functionality of the ultrasonic sensor used in the creation of this PiCar.
-The model number of the ultrasonic used is *FIX*
+The model number of the ultrasonic used is HC-SR04